Daria Sadkova

-Daria Andreevna Sadkova (Дарья Андреевна Садкова, born 26 June 2008) is a Russian figure skater.
-She is the 2025 Russian national silver medalist.
+Daria Andreevna Sadkova (Дарья Андреевна Садкова; born 26 June 2008) is a Russian figure skater who currently competes as an Individual Neutral Athlete.
+She is the 2025 Russian national silver medalist and the 2026 Russian Grand Prix final silver medalist.

 Early and personal life

 Sadkova was born on 26 June 2008 in Yoshkar-Ola.
 Her mother, Anna, is a former lawyer who quit her job to move with her daughter to Moscow for figure skating.
-She has a younger brother who is an artistic gymnast.
+She has a younger brother Prokhor who is an artistic gymnast.

 Career

 Sadkova began figure skating in 2013 in Yoshkar-Ola under coaches Oksana Nizova, Olga Yazkova, and Lyudmila Skvortsova.
 She then moved to Moscow to train under Mikhail Magerovski at the CSKA club.
 She was accepted into Eteri Tutberidze's training group at the Sambo 70 skating club in 2020.
 She missed most of the 2021–22 season due to an injury.

 2022–23 season

 Sadkova competed at the 2023 Russian Junior Championships and finished second in the short program behind Alina Gorbacheva.
 However, she only finished 14th in the free skate and dropped to eighth overall.
 She then competed at the Russian Cup Final and won the short program with a personal best score of 72.61.
 She then placed third in the free skate after falling twice and received the silver medal behind Veronika Zhilina.